 Learning another language can be very challenging.
-At Byron Center Public Schools, children who speak another language other than English in their home, or a have a different native language, are given the opportunity to enrich their learning with a highly qualified teacher of English Language Learners (ELL).
+At Byron Center Public Schools, children who speak another language other than English in their home, or a have a different native language, are given the opportunity to enrich their learning with a highly qualified teacher of English Learner (EL).
 Individual and group support is provided to help our students become acclimated socially and academically.

-ELLs are students who are not yet proficient in English.
-These students may be bilingual, monolingual, or trilingual or have little proficiency in their first langauge.
+ELs are students who are not yet proficient in English.
+These students may be bilingual, monolingual, trilingual, or have little proficiency in their first language.
 They may be U.S. born, immigrants, refugees, or migrant students.
-ELL students are the fastest growing population in the nation and their needs are unique.

-The first step to identifying an ELL is the use of the Home Language Survey from the Michigan Department of Education.
-Michigan's English Language Proficiency Assessment (ELPA) is given in the spring of each year and is also given to any new student who does not have previous ELPA scores.
+The first step in identifying an EL student is the use of the Home Language Survey from the Michigan Department of Education.
+Michigan's English Language Proficiency Assessment (WIDA) is given in the spring of each year and is also given to any new student who does not have previous WIDA scores.